 Treatment of missing values

-The data that we use to compute correlations often contain missing values.
+The data that we use to compute correlations often contains missing values.
 This can either be because we did not collect this data or don’t know the responses.
-Various strategies exist for dealing with missing values when computing correlation matrixes.
+Various strategies exist for dealing with missing values when computing correlation matrices.
 A best practice is usually to use multiple imputation.

 However, people more commonly use pairwise missing values (sometimes known as partial correlations).
 This involves computing correlation using all the non-missing data for the two variables.
 Alternatively, some use listwise deletion, also known as case-wise deletion, which only uses observations with no missing data.
 Both pairwise and case-wise deletion assume that data is missing completely at random.
 This is why multiple imputation is generally the preferable option.